 When I started I thought there is no way I can type this 10 times – I’d done a few practice runs – but in the end I managed it.
 I made mistakes but I learned ways to amend them.
 My RSA I typing training started to come back to me.
 I learned to touch type in South Bristol College in the early 90’s on an electronic IBM and got a distinction in my exam!
 I remember buying my little typing kit from WH Smith with the special pencil eraser and brush etc. Its weird to think now that stationery shops sold stuff like that.
 I remember part of the training was correcting your mistakes and the tricks and techniques came back to me, I had totally forgotten about this even though I still have my certificate!
 Unfortunately the only photo I have of all 10 copies typed up is this awful one below.
 My hands were probably trembling after all the typing!

 So not only did the book tell the story of part of my personal history – the making of it resurrected another part that I had forgotten about.
 I began to think about my long relationship with typewriters.
 The first typewriter I used was a very old Underwood (looking at photos it was probably a 1930s one).
 My mother found some of my old typewriter ramblings when she was doing a clear-out at home and posted them to me.
-Looking back on it I was about 12 when I started playing with the typewriter.
+Looking back on it I was about 10 (no more than 12) when I started playing with the typewriter.
 I also forgot how much concentration it takes when you are using a manual typewriter – it was quite exhausting!
 You may also notice my lovely grey felt typewriter pad in the photo above.
 Very good for muffling the sound – especially since my Silver-Reed Silverette is the noisiest of all my typewriters.
 I got it from My Typewriter It was expensive but I looked all over and this seemed the thickest and best quality.
 It fits all my manual typewriters (5 in total now!).

 It wasn’t until I got right to the end of the book and had nearly finished that I realised that if it was not for the events described in the story I might not even be making books today.
 Then I felt a bit stupid in totally overlooking this and not realising it was such a big part of my personal history.
 The ‘Read Me’ explanation is similar to the blog post but slightly amended, with some other thoughts.
 If you’ve got good eyesight you may be able to read it from the photo below.